Architect Degree Apprenticeship

 Architectural research study (30 credits)

-The research study is at the heart of the course and offers a unique opportunity for apprentices to lead on live practice research, and the space for practice to explore research topics that may be inaccessible in a commercial operating environment.
+The research study is at the heart of the programme and offers a unique opportunity for apprentices to lead on live practice research, and the space for practice to explore research topics that may be inaccessible in a commercial operating environment.

-The apprentice and practice define the topic of the study, to be agreed with the University to ensure it is deliverable within the given expertise and timeframe.
-The University teaching and research team will provide a firm grounding in a range of architectural research methods, before guiding apprentices through the preparation of their research study.
+The apprentice and practice define the topic of the study, to be agreed with the university, to ensure it is deliverable within the given expertise and timeframe.
+The university teaching and research team will provide a firm grounding in a range of architectural research methods, before guiding apprentices through the preparation of their research study.

 Our aim is to form wider peer review dialogue with likeminded and interested practice partners, and that the outputs from the reports will be publishable to a wider audience.